hudochenkov/blog-test-assignment/README.md

 The app has to be a React app that uses Redux to store the state.

+## Implementations notes

+It's an MVP (minimal valuable product), so many things were omitted to finish assignment in less time:

+* No routing.
+* No form sanitizing.
+* No loading/in progress states.
+* No error handling.
+* No visual design.
+* Doesn't handle edge cases, where title or body of a post is empty.
+* Only few tests.

+Due fake API limitation, it's not possible to create more than one post without messing with data.

 ## Docs

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/next/packages/react-scripts/template/README.md).

 ## Available Scripts